annescharf/Workflow-Product-Retriever/README.md

 > **Important**
 >
-> In order to use this functionality, the user must first create stable
+> In order to use the App’s functionality, the user must first create
-> API links to the Workflow instance containing the desired Product(s).
+> stable API links to the Workflow instance containing the desired
-> Instructions for generating API access credentials for your Workflows
+> Product(s).
+Instructions for generating API access credentials for
-> are available in the [MoveApps API Links
+> your Workflows are available in the [MoveApps API Links
 > guide](https://docs.moveapps.org/#/API).

 </div>